 Anesthesia care has evolved and improved greatly in the past 20 years, due to improved training of anesthesiologists, advances in anesthesia research, and the development of new medical technologies and new anesthetic drugs.
 Our department is dedicated to excellence in all these areas.

 Members of the VA Department of Anesthesia are involved in all aspects of adult anesthesia sub-specialty care including perioperative medicine, OR anesthesia care, critical care and pain management.
 VA is British Columbia’s provincial centre for a large number of surgical programs including neurosurgery, trauma surgery, urological and gynecological oncology (cancer) surgery, thoracic surgery, spine surgery, transplant surgery (liver, lung, kidney and pancreas) and complex joint reconstruction.
 In addition, our Cardiac Surgery program (900 to 1000 pump cases per year) is the centre for aortic reconstruction.
-VGH is also home to the province’s only robotic sugery program, which is utlized by our urologists, cardiac surgeons, and gynecologists.
+VGH is also home to the province’s only robotic surgery program, which is utilized by our urologists, cardiac surgeons, and gynecologists.

 In addition to providing operating room care for over 32,000 patients per year, members of the department see 10,000 patients per year in the Anesthesia Consult Clinic and provide acute pain management following surgery for over 3000 patients per year.
-The Department of Anesthesia is also actively involved in the provision of care in the ICU where three members of the department hold cross appointments in Critical Care.
+The Department of Anesthesia is also actively involved in the provision of care in the ICU where five members of the department hold cross appointments in Critical Care.